 In order to become a Java programmer, the obvious first step is, of course, to learn Java!
 Here, we’ll discuss ways to go about this and launch your job as a programmer with Java.

 1. Obtain the Right Qualification

 Keep in mind that an associate’s degree, technical school, or a Java coding bootcamp can also be a great resource.
-Decide what route is best for you based on your current circumstances—including financial capability, learning style preference, and availability to make the time commitment.
+Decide what route is best for you based on your current circumstances.
+Consider your financial situation, learning style, and availability to make the time commitment.

-If finances are an issue, you may be able to apply for a scholarship, a loan, or a loan deferment to pay for these education options.
+If finances are an issue, you may be able to apply for a scholarship, a loan, or a loan deferment to fund your education.